FiBzYDev/bhop-gamemode/README.md

   - Fix Momu Hud Lag
   - Remake !menu
   - Fix RTV Menu bugs
   - Fix Timer display No Timer on spectator
   - Fix "4;" on Improved by
+  - Finish progress on JCS Scoreboard

    Other
    - Fix trailling